Umma: Archaeology

+Tell Jokha

+Also called Tell Djokha and Tell Yokha.
 The site of Tell Jokha was visited by William Loftus in 1854 and John Punnett Peters of the University of Pennsylvania in 1885.
-In the early 1900s, many illegally excavated Umma tablets from the Third Dynasty of Ur began to appear on the antiquities market.
-From 1999 to 2002 Jokha was worked by an Iraqi team, recovering a number of tablets and bullae from the Early Dynastic, Sargonic, Ur III, and Old Babylonian periods.
-In 2017, the Slovak Archaeological and Historical Institute began excavations at Tell Jokha.
+Peters found it to be half covered with sand dunes and found fragments of worked stone and copper fragments.
+In the early 1900s, many illegally excavated Umma tablets began to appear on the antiquities market.
+Many of these tablets used an unusual "mul-iti" dating system from the reigns of Akkadian Empire rulers Naram-Sin and Shar-kali-shari.
+From 1999 to 2002 Jokha, already heavily looted, was worked by an Iraqi team led by Nawala Ahmed Al-Mutawalli, recovering a number of tablets and bullae from the Early Dynastic, Sargonic, Ur III, and Old Babylonian periods as well as an Ur III period temple and Old Babylonian residences.
+The cuneiform tablets are in the process of being published.